-Buddhists often shame each other for expressing anger.
+Buddhists often shame each other for experiencing anger.
 But getting in touch with our anger is vital.

 If we aim to engage destructive social structures, as we must, our efforts will bring us into direct relationship with anger and outrage.
 At its worst, anger burns us up, injures others, or, when we repress it, collapses us into depression.
 In the spiritual realm, it can also become passive aggression, which either internalizes as the hyper-energized inner critic or projects out onto those who are “not following the rules.”